aochider/candid/DESIGN.md

       - view their position statements
       - report position statements from other users
       - report chat logs that they have participated in
-      - View “Saved Chat Logs”
+      - View “Saved Chat Logs” [rough idea of the retention period?]
-      - View “Recent Chat Logs”
+      - View “Recent Chat Logs” [rough idea of the retention period?]
-      - View their “Position Statements” and the number of “Agrees”, “Disagrees”, and “Chat Requests” that each has garnered
+      - View their “Position Statements” and the number of “Agrees”, “Disagrees”, and “Chat Requests” that each has garnered [rough idea of the retention period?]
    - “Moderators” - these users have all the permissions of “Normal Users”, but they are additionally able to:
       - view the “moderation queue”
       - respond to items in the “moderation queue”